F5Networks/f5-azure-arm-templates/experimental/standalone/1nic/readme.md

 ![Single NIC configuration example](images/azure-1nic-sm.png)

+## Documentation

+The ***BIG-IP Virtual Edition and Microsoft Azure: Setup*** guide (https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-msft-azure-12-1-0.html) decribes how to create the configuration manually without using the ARM template.

 ## Deploying Custom Configuration to an Azure Virtual Machine

 This sample code uses the CustomScript extension resource to configure the f5.ip_forwarding iApp on BIG-IP VE in Azure Resource Manager.